swiftlang/swift-evolution/proposals/NNNN-called-once-functions.md

 ## Proposed solution

-I propose that an at-most once execution guarantee be expressed with a new `@called(once)` annotation.
+I propose that an at-most once execution guarantee be expressed with a new `@called(once)` annotation on a function type.
+A function type annotated with `@called(once)` does not conform to `Copyable`, and calling such a value is a consuming operation — this static enforcement guarantees that it's impossible to call the value more than once.

 With this guarantee, the compiler will no longer be forced to make pessimistic assumptions about captures and can relax some restrictions.
 Specifically, closures can consume captures that have unique ownership, since there's no risk of the value being needed again on a second call (see [Closure captures](#closure-captures)); and implicitly capturing `self` carries much less risk of introducing a reference cycle, since the closure can't be copied and calling it consumes the capture.
 This is why the attribute can also take the place of `@_implicitSelfCapture` (see [Interaction with `@_implicitSelfCapture`](#interaction-with-_implicitselfcapture)).